 What is JavaScript?

 CSS tells the browser how to display the elements on a web page.
 For example, to add styling to your headings, you’ll need CSS to set the font size, colors, and so on.
-CSS identifies the HTML code you want to style and how to style it.
+CSS identifies the HTML code you want and how to style it.

 Why should you learn JavaScript?